Elearning authoring tools: comparison of 7 major authoring tools [2022 update]

 1. Gomo Learning: Easy-to-use cloud authoring with depth

 Launched in 2014, Gomo was one of the first tools created to move eLearning authoring software towards responsive HTML5 content authored and delivered in the cloud.
 Gomo creates fantastic looking content regardless of the device it appears on.
-Furthermore, the content creation process is easy, flexible, and collaborative thanks to its cloud-based nature.
+Furthermore, the content creation process is easy, flexible, and collaborative thanks to its cloud-based nature, and a feature-filled editor that supports live-preview of courses as they’re worked on.

-Gomo’s six years on the market give it advantages in terms of the depth of its feature set.
+Gomo’s eight years on the market give it advantages in terms of the depth of its feature set.
 For example, Gomo’s potential for customization tends to put it ahead of other cloud-based tools that have more limited customization features, or features that are slightly more difficult to use.
+It enables true multi-language learning experiences, supporting the delivery of a long list of languages within a single course, including excellent support for right-to-left languages.

 It takes no time at all to learn how to use Gomo to create eLearning courses, and contributor SMEs who have a more fleeting relationship with the software find the features they need very easy to use.
 At the same time, Gomo has greater scope for mastery.